Predicting Dynamic Map States from Limited Field-of-View Sensor Data: Proposed Method

 \subsection{Simulation Approach}

-To generate data, we create a 2D simulation environment using the IR-SIM Python simulator \cite{irsim} with randomly placed obstacles and a robot equipped with a limited FOV LIDAR sensor.
-Through four different experimental setups, we change the dynamics of both the obstacles and robot in order to explore the impact of different levels of sensor information on the the quality of predicted map states.
+To generate data, we created a 2D simulation environment using the IR-SIM Python simulator \cite{irsim} with randomly placed obstacles and a robot equipped with a limited FOV LIDAR sensor.
+Through four different experimental setups, we changed the dynamics of both the obstacles and robot in order to explore the impact of different levels of sensor information on the the quality of predicted map states.

 Figure \ref{fig:data_collection} shows an overview of the data collection method.
-For each run, the simulation was run for a total of 100 time steps, with the robot sensor data and pose being saved at every time step, and the ground truth map state image of the final object state was saved at the end of the run.
+For each run, the simulation was run for a total of 100 time steps, with the robot sensor data and pose being saved at every time step, and the ground truth map state image at the final time step was saved at the end of the run.
 The simulation was then repeated with the robot executing the rotation or movement path in the opposite direction.
-For the simulation, the robot LIDAR sensor was set to a 90 degree FOV, a ray count of 100, and a maximum range of 30 m.
-The map was set to a size of 50m by 50m.
+For the simulation, the robot LIDAR sensor was set to a 90 degree FOV, a ray count of 100, and a maximum range of 30m.
+The map was set to a size of 50x50m.

 For experiment 1 and experiment 2, the obstacles were placed randomly in the environment and remained static throughout each run.
 For experiment 3 and experiment 4, the obstacles were again randomly initialized but moved in straight lines at constant speeds, changing directions randomly at specified intervals throughout the run, or whenever they entered the center zone occupied by the robot to prevent collisions that would fully occlude the LIDAR sensor.